nRF24/CircuitPython_nRF24L01/docs/network_docs/mesh_api.rst

     ID number.

     .. tip::
-        - If already connected to a mesh network, a mesh node should call `release_address()` before changing this attribute's value.
-Otherwise, the master node may have an unused :ref:`Logical Address <Logical Address>` assigned to `node_id` that may not exist after this attribute's value is changed.
-        - When a mesh node becomes disconnected from the mesh network, use `renew_address()` to fetch an assigned logical address to be used as the mesh node's `node_address`.
+        When a mesh node becomes disconnected from the mesh network, use `renew_address()` to fetch (from the master node) an assigned logical address to be used as the mesh node's `node_address`.

 renew_address()
 ---------------